 The Fort Hunt Elementary 1-Mile Thanksgiving Fox Trot is a fun community event that is stroller- and dog-friendly.
 A tradition now in its 15th year, the fun race is followed by entertainment and treats.
 Prizes will be awarded for the top 3 male/female finishers in each division.
 Registration is $10 per person.

 The third annual Spend Yourself 5K Run/3K Walk through Falls Church on the W&OD Railroad Regional Park is a certified course with professional timing, sponsored by Columbia Baptist Church.
 Registration fees start at (early bird, by Nov.
-9) $30 for adults and $10 for children under 18.
+9) $35 for adults.
 Participants are encouraged to bring non-perishable food donations.

 All-ages annual event at Ida Lee Park, hosted by the Town of Leesburg.
 Pre-registration fees are $30 for the 5K or $12 per child; plus two cans of food to donate.
 The event benefits the Loudon Hunger Relief food bank.